tech-writing/rapporto/docs/guide/github.md

 ## Usage

+### Introduction

 Please provide a valid GitHub token.
 This token is invalid.
 ```shell
 export GH_TOKEN=ghp_600VEZtdzinvalid7K2R86JTiKJAAp1wNwVP
 ```

+Note that many options are optional.
+Just omit them in order to expand the search scope.

 ### PPP reports
 Report about activities of individual authors.